Guide for plan members

 One year before you retire

-□ Sign in to My Account and use the personalized pension estimator to explore your pension options
+□ Get a pension estimate.
+Use the Personalized Pension Estimator in My Account to explore your pension options instantly.

-□ If you are separated from a former spouse and they have a claim to a portion of your pension, submit your complete, signed separation agreement or registered court order to the plan so we know how to divide your pension benefit
+□ Tell us how to divide your pension.
+This is necessary only if you are separated from a spouse and they have a claim to a portion of your pension.
+Upload your separation agreement or court order in your My Account profile.

-□ Talk with an independent financial adviser to determine which pension option is best for you and your situation
+□ Talk with an independent financial advisor.
+They can help determine which pension option is best for your financial situation.

 Guide for plan members: links to additional information